sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 System testing does, however, have its downsides.

 * **System tests are often slow when compared to unit tests**.
-Although we have not written any system test up until now, try to imagine what all a system test has to do, including starting and running the whole system with all its components.
+Although we have not written any system tests up until now, try to imagine what all a system test has to do, including starting and running the whole system with all its components.
 The test also has to interact with the real application and actions might take a few seconds to happen.
 Imagine a test that starts a container with a web application and another container with a database.
 It then submits an HTTP request to a webservice that is exposed by this web app.
 This webservice then retrieves data from the database and writes a JSON response to the test.
 This obviously takes more time than running a simple unit test, which has virtually no dependencies.